AsisASotelo/personal_website/README.md

 Created using ReactJS and ReactJS-Animation-Group
 Any questions about the code or suggestions email me at asis.a.sotelo@icloud.com!

+## Structure Of Code
+The program is implemented using a MainComponent that stages all of the pages as
+components:

+FooterComponent.js
+HeaderComponent.js
+ProjectComponent.js
+BlogComponent.js
+MainComponent.js
+HomeComponent.js

+I have created a Single Page App implementation using a Router

 ## Available Scripts

 In the project directory, you can run: